nedizin/Discord-Webhook-IP-Logger/README.md

 # Discord-Webhook-IP-Logger
+# THIS CODE IS FIXED AND IT WORKS!

 This is a PHP IP logger I made that sends the IP's to a Discord webhook.
 # Features
 - Grabs the IP then gets info about it after that it sends it to a webhook you have entered in the file.